matinlotfali/KDE-Rounded-Corners/README.md

 # Contributions:

+- Optimize the effect to render once instead of 5 times - by [matinlotfali](https://github.com/matinlotfali) - see [#49](https://github.com/matinlotfali/KDE-Rounded-Corners/pull/49)
 - Reimplementation with shaders to include shadows at corners and an outline - by [matinlotfali](https://github.com/matinlotfali)
 - Compatiblity with KWin from versions 5.23 to 5.26 - by [matinlotfali](https://github.com/matinlotfali)
 - Disable effect when window gets maximized - by [matinlotfali](https://github.com/matinlotfali)